alwintannn/dectech-ad-test-helper/README.md

 streamlit run app.py
 ```

 Some users may experience issues when importing `Shapely`.
-If that happens to you, the best way to fix it is to switch to `conda`:
+If that happens to you, the best way to fix it is to reinstall `Shapely` using `conda`:

 ```{sh}
 pip uninstall shapely